SourceRT/stackbit-theme-app/content/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
-      Thank you for testing DIY template.
+      Thank you for testing the App template.
 Have a great day!
     actions:
       - label: Back to homepage
         url: /